-As a minimum the manager has to be able to implement the ESG integration requirements as specified in the mandate.
-The extent to which this plays a role in scoring the manager depends on the importance the client on whose behalf the selection is performed places on ESG integration.
-If a manager scores poorly on "Planet" this can further contribute to an overall negative score, meaning the manager will not be selected.
-In general we favor managers that have articulated their beliefs on responsible investment and that have demonstrably integrated ESG risks in their investment process.
+If a manager scores poorly on one or more sustainable factors this is likely to contribute to an overall negative score, meaning the chance a manager will be selected diminishes.
+In general we favour to directly select managers that have articulated their beliefs on responsible investment and that have demonstrably integrated ESG risks in their investment process.

-Ad 2 Attention to 'Planet' in the Monitoring stage
+Ad 2 Attention to ESG-integration in the monitoring stage

-The same areas are evaluated on a structural basis when External Management monitors the appointed managers and periodically meets with management.
+The same areas are evaluated on a structural basis when External Management monitors the appointed managers.
 PGGM determines how ESG factors will be discussed, which assessment criteria apply to them, what reporting requirements and KPIs are laid down and how the ESG performance of the underlying investments are monitored.
 Before meeting with management, the relevant subjects for the discussion are determined.
-The integration of ESG risks is a standard agenda item.
+The integration of ESG is a standard agenda item.
 Where available, the manager's reporting on this topic provides important input to this discussion.
 We will structurally consider relevant developments and research regarding ESG integration during the review period.
 The appointed manager will be asked to explain how the investment strategy and decisions by portfolio managers align with our expectations, as stated in the Asset Management Agreement and if and how investment decisions have been influenced by ESG considerations.

-The PGGM External Management team manages several mandates and funds that operate in a diverse set of countries and sectors, which gives it exposure to a broad variety of ESG risks and opportunities.
+The PGGM External Management team manages several mandates and funds that operate in a diverse set of countries and sectors, which gives exposure to a broad variety of ESG risks and opportunities.
 ESG is integrated in the investment strategy and approach to help reduce ESG-related investment and reputational risks or increase (expected) returns of the portfolio.
-Climate-related risks, which are considered a sub-set of ESG risks are therefore covered by the ESG integration process of External Management.
+Furthermore, PGGM External Management aims to implement any new (climate) related sustainability policy of its clients in the existing mandates.